Oxygen Vacancy in ZnO-$w$ Phase: Pseudohybrid Hubbard Density Functional Study: Results and discussion

-The analysis of the defect level in terms of atomic orbitals can be resolved by inspecting the PDOS, provided in Fig.~\ref{fig1}b.
-The peak at $-9$~eV corresponds to the $2s^2$ orbital of oxygen, the states of the zinc $3d^{10}$ shell are located between $-2.5$ and $0$~eV.
-Remarkably, the $2p$ states of oxygen ($0-6$~eV) are decoupled (primarily by means of the $U_{\mathrm{Zn}-3d}$ Hubbard correction) with those of zinc $3d$ that form the top of the valence band.
-It should be noted that wave function overlap, as usual, causes hybridization between the Zn $3d$ and O $2p$ states.
-As is clear from Figs.~\ref{fig1}a,b, the unoccupied orbitals, moving 3.5~eV away from the valence band, are dominated by the Zn $4s$ orbitals.
-The estimated bandgap of 3.5~eV (which is close to the experimental one of 3.4~eV) is primarly achieved by the influence of the Hubbard correction applied to the oxygen $2p$ states, $U_{\mathrm{O}-2p}$.
-The PDOS from 107 atoms of the $3\times3\times3$ ZnO supercell, with an oxygen vacancy center, is integrated over the energy interval of the defect state ($7-8$~eV in Fig.~\ref{fig1}a) and is summed for all orbitals of each atom.
-This allows for atomic resolved information that is depicted in Fig.~\ref{fig1}e.
-Remarkably, Fig.~\ref{fig1}e, shows no qualitative difference with the case of defect-free ZnO, except for the atoms forming the two closest coordination spheres of the oxygen vacancy center (four blue peaks from Zn atoms and twelve red peaks from their O satellites, Fig.~\ref{fig1}e).
-This result is consistent with spatial configuration of electronic density of the defect state localized on atoms, which are close to the vacancy center (Figs.~\ref{fig1}c,d).
+To check the stability of the obtained results, we study the dependence of highest occupied (HOMO) and lowest unoccupied (LUMO) molecular orbital position of ZnO with and without oxygen vacancy on $U_{\mathrm{O}-2p}$ parameter shown in figure~\ref{seriesPBE}.
+It is clearly visible that the bandgap of doped with vacancy ZnO supercell grows while increasing of $U_{\mathrm{O}-2p}$ parameter.
+In the absence of $U_{\mathrm{O}-2p}$ correction, the energy of defect state coincides with HOMO level resulting in the bandgap value of 1.3~eV which coherent with previous results \cite{Oba10,janotti06}.
+It is clear that the vacancy level in ZnO is primarily achieved by the influence of the Hubbard correction applied to the oxygen $2p$ states, $U_{\mathrm{O}-2p}$, and it is robust against variations of the highlighted parameter.
+We also integrate the PDOS from 107 atoms of the $3\times3\times3$ ZnO supercell with an oxygen vacancy center over the energy interval of the defect state [$7-8$~eV in figure~\ref{fig2new}(a)] and sum for all orbitals of each atom.
+The following allows one to obtain the atomic resolved information that is depicted in figure~\ref{fig2new}(e).
+Remarkably, figure~\ref{fig2new}(e) shows no qualitative difference with the case of defect-free ZnO, except for the atoms forming the two closest coordination spheres of the oxygen vacancy center (four blue peaks from Zn atoms and twelve red peaks from their O satellites in figure~\ref{fig2new}(e)).
+The obtained result is consistent with spatial configuration of electronic density of the defect state localized on atoms, which are close to the vacancy center (figures~\ref{fig2new}(c)-(d)).
 Moreover, it is interesting to note that the defect level overlap with atomic wave functions is about 90\%.

-To analyze the effect of Hubbard corrections on the electronic structure of ZnO we keep track of the single particle potential for both PBE and PBE-Hubbard calculations.
-The total energy of the supercell with the use of PBE methodology is $E_\mathrm{tot}=-7705$~Ry, while the account of the Hubbard correction changes this quantity by 3.6~Ry.
-Thus, the account of the Hubbard type term does not necessitate a systematic redesign of the GGA approach.
-However, as we will see below, it has a drastic impact on the calculated electronic structure.

-\subsection{State Decomposition}
+\subsection{State decomposition}